 Now that the clutter is gone and the visitors’ attention is completely on the primary content of the page, that content has to be worthy of their attention.
 By creating quality, interesting content that is focused you will be more effective at keeping their attention.

 In order to engage visitors and to get them involved in the ways that you desire, the content should be focused on communicating the message that you want visitors to receive.
-Blogs accomplish this by continually publishing information that focuses on one, or a few, key topic.
+Blogs accomplish this by continually publishing information that focuses on one, or a few, key topics.

 3. Give Visitors a Way to Get Involved

 Truly engaging visitors is much easier when they can get involved.
 Today’s internet users are much more interested in participating in some way as opposed to simply reading a page.
-They may be interested in leaving comments and feedback, participating in a poll or quiz, playing a game, communicating on a forum, or even just by watching a video.
+They may be interested in leaving comments and feedback, participating in a poll or quiz, playing a game, communicating on a forum, or even just watching a video.

 When visitors are involved in one way or another, they will typically develop more of a connection to the website.
 It is more and more common for visitors to want to be involved and feel like they are a part of something.
 By providing easy ways for visitors to get involved you are giving them an opportunity to become part of the community that exists around your website.